leandrorgrande/EventEZ/replit.md

 Integrates with Replit's OpenID Connect authentication system.
 The auth system supports session management with PostgreSQL-backed session storage and includes middleware for protecting routes.
 User roles include regular users, business owners, and administrators with different permission levels.

 **Map Integration**
-Uses Mapbox GL JS for interactive mapping and heatmap visualization.
+Uses Google Maps JavaScript API with Places and Visualization libraries for interactive mapping and heatmap visualization.
 The map system displays event locations with custom markers, real-time activity heatmaps with color gradients (blue to red intensity), and supports filtering by event type and location categories.
+Heatmap data is generated from Google Places API using location density, ratings, popularity metrics, and business open status.

+**Profile Features**
+Users have access to comprehensive profile management including:
+- Settings modal with email/password change, support contact form, and account deletion
+- Event History modal with tabs for Created Events and Attending Events
+- Business claim submission for location ownership verification
+- Profile editing with personal information and preferences

 **API Design**
 RESTful API with endpoints organized by resource type: authentication, users, locations, events, check-ins, messages, and heatmap data.
 The API implements proper error handling, request validation using Zod schemas, and returns consistent JSON responses.